Omdena-NIC-Nepal/python-numpy-pandas-groupa/README.md

 - You must pass all test cases to receive full credit.

 ## Submission

-Submit the link to your repository once all tasks are completed.
+- Push your code to the repo to submit your assignment

 ## License
 This assignment is licensed under the Omdena License.